Soviet war crimes: World War II

-War crimes by Soviet armed forces against civilians and prisoners of war in the territories occupied by the USSR between 1939 and 1941 in regions including Western Ukraine, the Baltic states and Bessarabia in Romania, along with war crimes in 1944–1945, have been ongoing issues within these countries.
+War crimes by Soviet armed forces against civilians and prisoners of war in the territories occupied by the USSR between 1939 and 1941 in regions including Eastern Poland, the Baltic states, Finland and Bessarabia, along with other war crimes in 1944–1945, have been ongoing issues within these countries.
 Since the dissolution of the Soviet Union, a more systematic, locally controlled discussion of these events has taken place.

-Targets of Soviet atrocities included both collaborators with Germany after 1941 and the members of anti-communist resistance movements such as the Ukrainian Insurgent Army (UPA) in Ukraine, the Forest Brothers in Estonia, Latvia and Lithuania, and the Polish Armia Krajowa.
-The NKVD also conducted the Katyn massacre, summarily executing over 20,000 Polish military officer prisoners and intelligentsia in April and May 1940.
+Targets of Soviet atrocities included not only Axis collaborators (after 1941), but also members of anti-communist resistance movements in Eastern Europe, such as the Ukrainian Insurgent Army (UPA) in Ukraine, the Forest Brothers in the Baltic States, the Armia Krajowa in Poland and the Goryani in Bulgaria (as well as several Romanian and Chechen partisan groups).
+The NKVD also conducted the Katyn massacre, summarily executing over 20,000 Polish prisoners (which included both military, gendarme and police officers, but also many civilians, such as government officials, landowners and intelligentsia) between April and May 1940.